Hurairiam/certifications/CoderHunt 3.0 Bootcamp by Shohoj Coding/README.md

-# 🎯 CoderHunt 3.0 Bootcamp Certificate
+# 🎯 CoderHunt 3.0 Bootcamp by Sohoj Coding

 This folder contains my certificate of completion from **CoderHunt 3.0: Step Into the World of Competitive Programming**, a 14-day online crash course powered by **Shohoj Coding**, held from **2 July 2025 to 16 July 2025**.